petrakol/blockxpand-icp/README.md

 ### Key features

-- **Height-aware LP cache** with weekly eviction keeps DEX lookups fast
+- **Height-aware LP cache** with weekly eviction keeps DEX lookups fast; the eviction timer now runs on both native and Wasm builds
 - **Unified pool registry** refreshed nightly from `data/pools.toml` using asynchronous file I/O on native builds (embedded on Wasm builds via the correct relative path) and exported via the `pools_graphql` endpoint.
 A timer schedules